-CityGrows encourages all our partner governments to move away from relying on printed paper forms as evidence that a permit or license process has been completed.
+CityGrows encourages all of our partner governments to move away from relying on printed paper or PDF forms as evidence that a permit or license process has been completed.
 With CityGrows, any staff member or enforcement officer with access to the internet can always check whether a permit process has been completed and a valid permit has been issued.
-There's no reason to worry about approval stamps or signatures when anyone can check on a permit at any time!
+There's no reason to worry about approval stamps or signatures when anyone can check on a permit at any time.

 Nevertheless we know that applicants may wish to print a copy of their completed application or permit for their records or to submit to a bank or other external institution, and some departments still prefer printed permits to be available on-site for inspection (for example, for a Special Event Permit, Building Permit, or Oversize Load Transport Permit).